nophead/NopSCADlib/docs/usage.md

 ```
 pip install colorama
+pip install codespell
 ```

 ## Installation

-OpenSCAD it has to be setup to find libraries by setting the ```OPENSCADPATH``` environment variable to where you want to file your libaries and NopSCADlib needs to be installed in the directory it points to.
+OpenSCAD it has to be setup to find libraries by setting the ```OPENSCADPATH``` environment variable to where you want to file your libraries and NopSCADlib needs to be installed in the directory it points to.
 This can be done with ```git clone https://github.com/nophead/NopSCADlib.git``` while in that directory or by downloading https://github.com/nophead/NopSCADlib/archive/master.zip and unzipping it to a directory called NopSCADlib if you don't want to use GIT.